Azure/azure-documentdb-datamigrationtool/README.md

 `AccountEndpoint=<CosmosDB Endpoint>;AccountKey=<CosmosDB Key>;Database=<CosmosDB Database>;`

-You can retrieve the connection string for the Azure Cosmos DB account from the Keys page of the Azure portal, as described in [How to manage an Azure Cosmos DB account](./how-to-manage-database-account.md).
+You can retrieve the connection string for the Azure Cosmos DB account from the Keys page of the Azure portal, as described in [How to manage an Azure Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account).
 However, the name of the database needs to be appended to the connection string in the following format:

 `Database=<Azure Cosmos database>;`

+> [NOTE]
-> [!NOTE]
+>
 > Use the Verify command to ensure that the Azure Cosmos DB instance specified in the connection string field can be accessed.

 To import to a single collection, enter the name of the collection to import data into, and then click the Add button.
 To import to more than one collection, enter each collection name individually.
 You may also use the following syntax to specify more than one collection: *collection_prefix*[start index - end index].
 When specifying more than one collection via the aforementioned syntax, keep the following guidelines in mind: